 Product development challenges of this magnitude require a new process that incorporates all of these enablers implemented at the initial stage of product design and development.
-Combining these key enablers with the ACP Process, has proven that the mass can be reduced by at least 15-20%.
+Combining these key enablers with the ACP ProcessTM has proven that the mass can be reduced by at least 15-20%.
+This paper will describe the ACP ProcessTM and illustrate how it has been successfully applied to the product design and development of two research projects: The Future Generation Passenger Compartment (FGPC) and Future Steel Vehicle (FSV).

-Figure 2: ACP Enablers ACP PROCESS METHODOLOGY
+Figure 2: ACP Enablers

+ACP PROCESSTM METHODOLOGY

-The ACP Process is a holistic product development process with multi-disciplinary loading based on topology optimization and geometry, grade and gauge (3G) optimization [15].
+The ACP ProcessTM is a holistic product development process with multi-disciplinary loading based on topology optimization and geometry, grade and gauge (3G) optimization.
 Using multiple CAE tools; including modeling tools, application-specific tools, solver technology and optimization solutions; CAE, design and manufacturing are all synchronized.
-Once an optimal concept is identified, the ACP Process further generates the design, analyzes it and optimizes it using loading, manufacturing, material and cost constraints.
+Once an optimal concept is identified, the ACP ProcessTM further generates the design, analyzes it and optimizes it using loading, manufacturing, material and cost constraints.
 It then outputs Computer Aided Design (CAD) data of an optimized concept design, suitable for detailed design and manufacturing.
-Figure 3 illustrates the difference between the conventional and ACP Process approaches to product development.
+Figure 3 illustrates the difference between the conventional and ACP ProcessTM approaches to product development.